+Twenty-two DHRs provided details of children.
 Forty-three children in total were reported across the 22 DHRs, 30 of whom had their ages reported.
-These children ranged in age from unborn to 17 years old, with the average age being seven years old (mean and median).
-The most common age category was the 4- to 8-year-old category, with 37% (11/30) of children falling into this age range.

-The sex of children was often not reported, although where it was (n=19), 58% (11/19) were female, and 42% (8/19) male.
-With respects to ethnicity, 48% (19/40) were identified as being from Minoritised backgrounds.
+These children ranged in age from unborn to 17 years old, with the average age being seven years old.
+Where the sex of children was reported (n=19), 58% (11/19) were female, and 42% (8/19) male.
+Regarding ethnicity, 48% (19/40) were identified as being from Minoritised backgrounds.
 Three cases had missing ethnicity information.